Fellowships

 What are the GFBR Fellowships?

 The GFBR fellowships provide a unique opportunity for the Forum participants to explore ethical issues that have arisen during the course of a GFBR meeting and to establish new collaborations.
 There are three types of fellowship: travel, project and meeting.
+Please note: The scheme does not support research involving human participants.

 The fellowship scheme has been running since the re-launch of GFBR in 2015.
 Past and current fellows are listed in the tabs below, along with their outputs.
 You can also hear from the fellows directly in this series of short videos in which they describe their work and its impact.